H-Freax/Course-selection-system-based-on-Swing/Report.md

 1. **User Interface (UI) Design:** The design is simplistic and straightforward.
 The use of tabs and sections makes it easy for students, professors, employee to navigate through their profiles and perform necessary tasks.

-2. **Functionality:** The platform seems to offer essential functions required by students and professors:
+2. **Functionality:** The platform offer essential functions required by students and professors:
-   - **Manage Courses**:Professor can create, pubblish, edit and delete courses, courses details.
+   - **Manage Courses**:Professor can create, publish, edit and delete courses, courses details.
-   - **My Schedule**:Choose your semester and directly show all informarion you need, eeven add to your Calender.
+   - **My Schedule**:Choose your semester and directly show all information you need, even add to your Calendar.
    - **Manage Student**:Through entering keywords to search for students, display student informations.
    - **Course Registration**: Students can view available courses, course details, and enroll in them.
    - **Profile Management**: Personal information, courses taken, and other relevant data can be viewed and edited.